Sivanwol/demo-ecom-server/docs/media-todos.md

 - [ ] Remove folder and sub folder records
 - [ ] remove the folders itself
 ##### Step I
+- [ ] check if user have the correct permissions to do this action
 - [ ] Locate all sup folders
 - [ ] Remove folder and sub folder records
 - [ ] remove the folders itself
 ##### Step II
+- [ ] this start after upload process will be done
 - [ ] Locate all relevant file both on sub path and the dest folder
 - [ ] Remove all db files records
 - [ ] Remove All Relevant files